intel/he-toolkit/kit/PLUGINS.md

 ```

 #### refresh
-Execute the following command to synchronize the information in plugin
+Execute the following command to synchronize the information in the
-config file with the plugins located on `~/.hekit/plugins`
+plugin config file with the plugins located in `~/.hekit/plugins`
 ```bash
 hekit plugins refresh
 ```